AvigailY27/chik-chak-delivery/README.md

-ChikChak Delivery – Optimal Delivery Route Management System This project is a smart delivery management system that calculates the optimal delivery route for couriers, based on deadlines, traffic load, and road constraints.
+ChikChak Delivery – Optimal Delivery Route Management System:

+This project is a smart delivery management system that calculates the optimal delivery route for couriers, based on deadlines, traffic load, and road constraints.
 It includes both a client-side interface and a Python backend for logic and optimization.

-Project Purpose
+Project Purpose:

 - Assign delivery addresses to couriers efficiently based on their available delivery windows.
 - Cluster addresses into geographical zones to minimize total delivery areas.